How to Fix Audio Not Working in Ghost of Tsushima PC?

 1. Switch Audio Output Devices

-1. First, right-click the speaker icon and select Sound Settings.
+1. First, right-click the speaker icon in your system tray and select Sound Settings.

-3. If it’s working, launch the game and go to Audio settings.
-Change the Audio Device to Headphones.
+3. If sound works outside the game, launch Ghost of Tsushima and open the Audio settings.
+Change the Audio Device option to Headphones.

 2. Turn Off Audio Enhancements